hnagn2003/test-SageMaker2/content/4-setplambda/_index.md

 # Set up **Lambda**

+When an image is feed to the system, it acts as a trigger to run the Lambda function.
+Then the Lambda function utilizes Lambda layers to run inference for that image using endpoints.
+In the next steps we will set the Lambda layers and Lambda function up.
 **Lambda** doesn’t come with external libraries like OpenCV pre-built, therefore we need to build it before we can invoke the Lambda code.

    - [Create **Lambda layers** using **Docker**](4.1-createlambdalayer/)